 The third quality of this genuine affection is that it is not jealous.
 This kind of jealousy is a selfishness that boils with intense desire.
 In the bad sense, it is like envy, that feeling of “uneasiness at the sight of superior excellence, reputation or happiness enjoyed by someone else, accompanied by some degree of hatred...often with a desire to depreciate the person or to have pleasure in seeing him depressed” (Barclay).
 This is what we see going on in Acts 5:17, 7:9, and 13:45.
 This envy-filled jealousy springs from pride and ambition.
 It is shocked that another has obtained what one has a strong desire to possess.
 True affection has a desire that others would find success and happiness in their lives.

 Still another characteristic of true love is that it does not brag.
 It is not anxious to display itself like the little banny rooster who struts around because he thinks his early morning crowing caused the sun to come up.
 Love is not ostentatious, putting on a display to build up oneself at the expense of others, parading oneself and campaigning to be at the center of attention.
-In contrast, true love is humble (2 Corinthians 10:13).
+In contrast, true love is humble (2 Corinthians 10:13), emanating from Christ’s humility (Philippians 2).

 It is also not proud, or more literally, it does not “swell up like the bellows of a ship.”
 This Christ-love is not puffed up.
 Paul made it clear that a central problem the Christians were having in the city of Corinth was that they were indeed proud.
 And their pride manifested itself: they were contentious (4:6), had a bad attitude toward Paul (4:18), were arrogant in their speech (4:19), were apathetic toward sin and evil (5:2), and displayed an intellectual arrogance that repulsed even non-Christians (8:1).
 Reverse those things and you have a view of Christ’s love.

-Thirdly, love is not provoked by wrongs or evil.
-Love desires justice and what is righteous; it even seeks those things.
-Love’s response toward sin and evil is not a desire for personal revenge, but rather earnestly desires good consequences would come about so that the sinner or evil doer would change, or repent, or pay so that those who suffered at his or her expense would be properly, fairly served.
+Thirdly, love is not provoked to seek revenge by wrongs or evil.
+Love desires justice and what is righteous.
+It even seeks those things.
+Love’s response toward sin and evil is not a desire for personal revenge but rather earnestly desires good consequences would come about so that the sinner or evil doer would change, or repent, or pay so that those who suffered at his or her expense would be properly, fairly served.
 Love is not triggered to seek revenge nor allows unjust wrongs to provoke and embitter.

 Along with this is the fact that true love does not take into account a wrong suffered.
 There is no doubt you will be wronged.
 Love for another does not put the wrong they did to you into a mental registry for which there is a plan to retaliate.
 Instead, love desires grace and mercy to come upon the offender so that there would be restitution, reconciliation or repentance.